 Professor Graham Medley

-I am involved in teaching on two MSc modules: Analytical Models for Decision Making and Applied Communicable Disease Control.
+I am involved in teaching on two MSc modules: Health Decision Science and Applied Communicable Disease Control.
 I teach on the Infectious Disease Modelling short course.

-I am currently involved in research projects on leprosy, visceral leishmaniasis, RSV and UK vaccination policy.
+I am currently involved in research projects on visceral leishmaniasis, schistosomiasis, RSV, HIV and UK vaccination policy.

-- The visceral leishmaniasis research is part of the NTD Modelling Consortium project to develop quantitative frameworks to guide policy towards elimination.
-I am part of the SPEAK India consortium to develop research that supports the attainment and maintenance of elimination of VL in India.
+- The visceral leishmaniasis research is part of the SPEAK India Consortium to develop quantitative frameworks to guide policy towards elimination and sustaining elimination.
+A key part of this work is the "operational imperative" - we only do research of immediate and direct use to the elimination effort.